LordDemecrius83/DDLC-reniOS/README.md

 3.No means of viewing affection for now(Android code is buggy)

-I WILL NOT USE ANY CODE ON THE ANDROID RELEASE SINCE IT WAS OUTDATED AND BUGGY --
+I WILL NOT USE ANY CODE FROM THE ANDROID PORT SINCE IT WAS OUTDATED AND BUGGY --

   Install Instructions